rfindler/jscontract/workspaces/docs/js-notes/proxy-failures/README.md

 # Proxy Semantics

-This script lets us explore when Proxies fail mysteriously and when they don't.
+This script lets us explore when Proxies fail and when they don't.
 You can try it by running:

 ```js
 node index.js